-The workflow was executed multiple times by changing the parameters of the workflow with the help of the Grid Portal.
+The workflow was executed multiple times by changing input parameters.
 This feature provided flexibility while executing grouped and ungrouped versions of the workflow for each of the 40,20,10 and 2 subjects.
-Without this feature, orchestrating the whole experiment would have taken a longer amount of time than executing the application on a single machine.
+Without this feature, orchestrating the whole experiment manually would have taken longer time than executing the application on a single machine.